By Jon Trister MD

 Look at the knee joints: varus , valgus or hyperextension

-Correlate limb alignment with calcaneal bone and the position of the forefoot.
+Correlate limb alignment with Calcaneal bone and the position of the forefoot.

 Varus leg deformity associated with pronation of the foot and flattening of the foot.

-Than estimate the shape of each individual muscle groups.
+Then estimate the shape of each individual muscle groups.

 First, look at the Hamstrings: note if the size of the hamstrings is symmetrical